nicklasanielsen/CTF-Writeups/SANS Holiday Hack Challenge 2024/README.md

 ## Act III
 Now Wombley's gone and gotten the Naughty-Nice list ransomwared!
 Santa is not pleased...

-> :warning: I will not share the solutions for the Act III challenges before January 4, 2025, as per the [Contest Rules](https://www.sans.org/mlp/holiday-hack-challenge-2024/)

 **Number of tasks:** 4

 See tasks: